sydroconsult/QTalsim/_sources/hrus_step_by_step.rst.txt

       selectively remove specific overlapping soil/land use features.
 This can be done via the table that populates when you click 'Check for Overlapping Features'.
 This table displays all overlapping soil/land use features across two columns.
+Remember, it only shows overlapping parts that are greater than 10 m².
 For each pair of overlapping features, you can decide, which feature's geometry should stay unchanged, and which should have its overlapping part removed from its geometry.
 In the third column, you can select features